Trunk Services: England

 845: Leeds - York - Bridlington

-All of these are operated by Transdev York under the Coastliner brand using high quality double decker buses for 362 days of the year.
+All of these are operated by Transdev York under the Coastliner brand using high-quality double-decker buses for 362 days of the year.
 Of these, the 843 service is hourly and the 840 is a firm favourite with walkers with its regular calls to Pickering and Thornton-le-Dale.
-Whitby and Birdlington are served much less frequently than other places so you need to check the timetable carefully.
+Whitby and Bridlington are served much less frequently than other places so you need to check the timetable carefully.
 Even so, services 843 and 845 are popular with walkers since they shadow the Wolds Way beyond Malton.
-The whole set make for regular bus connections between Leeds and York via Tadcaster though the total journey time of around an hour is three times longer than that of the corresponding train journey.
+The whole set makes for regular bus connections between Leeds and York via Tadcaster even if the total journey time of around an hour is three times longer than that of the corresponding train journey.

 M4: Burnley - Colne - Keighley

 This is part of Transdev Blazefield’s Mainline route network and goes through South Pennines walking country, offering access to the Pennine Way, so that is why it attracts my interest.
 Sunday service frequency is at least two hourly and at most half-hourly on weekdays.
 Weekday evenings see a sparser frequency with a better service available between Burnley and Colne than on the rest of the route.
 That comment also applies to Sunday services though it remains a useful service for getting around these parts of Lancashire and Yorkshire.